-Do you have every intention of seeking God in the morning, but someone or something keeps you from it every day?
+Do you know the benefits of seeking God in the morning, have great intentions to make it happen, but someone or something gets in your way?

 Maybe you’re good for a few days, but then something happens in your schedule, and it’s hard to get back into spending a few minutes with God.